-Since we are a "controlled company" for purposes of corporate governance requirements, our shareholders will not have, and may never have, the protections that these corporate governance requirements are intended to provide.
+We may be a "controlled company" for purposes of NYSE corporate governance requirements, and if so, our shareholders will not have, and may never have, the protections that these corporate governance requirements are intended to provide.

-Since we are a "controlled company" for purposes of corporate governance requirements, we are not required to comply with the provisions requiring that a majority of our directors be independent, the compensation of our executives be determined by independent directors or nominees for election to our board of directors be selected by independent directors.
+Since we may be a "controlled company" for purposes of NYSE corporate governance requirements, we may not be required to comply with the provisions requiring that a majority of our directors be independent, the compensation of our executives be determined by independent directors or nominees for election to our board of directors be selected by independent directors.
 If we choose to take advantage of any or all of these exemptions, our shareholders may not have the protections that these rules are intended to provide.